defiprime/defiprime1/avalanche.md

 {% endfor %}
 {% endif %}

-{% assign margin-tradings = site.margin-trading | where_exp:"item", "item.ecosystem contains 'ethereum'" %}
+{% assign margin-tradings = site.margin-trading | where_exp:"item", "item.ecosystem contains 'avalanche'" %}
 {% if margin-tradings.size > 0 %}

-# Margin Trading on Ethereum
+# Margin Trading on Avalanche

 {% for margin-trading in margin-tradings %}